USS Shamal

-USS Shamal (PC-13) is the thirteenth Cyclone-class patrol ship.
+USS Shamal (PC-13) was the thirteenth Cyclone-class patrol ship.
 Shamal was laid down 23 September 1994 by Bollinger Shipyards, Lockport, Louisiana and launched 3 March 1995.
 She was commissioned 27 January 1996.
 Decommissioned by the United States Navy 1 October 2004 and transferred to the United States Coast Guard and recommissioned the USCGC Shamal (WPC-13).

-Shamal was transferred back to the Navy on 30 September 2011, and is once again designated PC-13.
+Shamal was transferred back to the Navy on 30 September 2011, and was once again designated PC-13.

 Shamal was decommissioned on 16 February 2021 at Naval Station Mayport.